flux-iac/tofu-controller/README.md

 ## Quick start

-Before using TF-controller, please install Flux by using either `flux install` or `flux bootstrap`.
+Before using TF-controller, you have to install Flux by using either `flux install` or `flux bootstrap` command.
-After that you can install TF-controller.
-Here's how to install it manually,
+After that you can install TF-controller manually by:

 ```shell
 export TF_CON_VER=v0.7.0